harvard-huit/hapi-k8s-deploy/README.md

 HAPI Kubernetes Deploy
 ====================

 This package installs scripts that can run from the command line.
-In addition, the script deploys application to HAPI K8s Clusters.
+In addition, the script deploys applications to the HAPI K8s Clusters.

 ## Install
 git clone repository.